Special Education Service Model

 Continuum of Services

 Boulder Valley School District is committed to creating inclusive school settings for all students.
-It is expected in most instances that a student with disabilities can be educated in the school he/she would attend if not disabled, and in a general education classroom at least part of the day, with appropriate modifications and accommodations.
-When it is determined that a student’s needs cannot be met in his/her home school and a more restrictive environment is necessary, BVSD does have a continuum of services to meet those significant needs.
+It is expected in most instances that a student with disabilities can be educated in the school they would attend if not disabled, and in a general education classroom at least part of the day, with appropriate modifications and accommodations.
+When it is determined that a student’s needs cannot be met in their home school and a more restrictive environment is necessary, BVSD does have a continuum of services to meet those significant needs.
 At Peak to Peak the services provided for students with disabilities are aimed at serving students who receive supports and maintain successful access to and progress in the general education curriculum receiving instruction 80% or more in the general education classroom.

 Early Elementary (Grades K-2)